 The interviewees suggest that target group (married women in Tehran) treat their bodies deliberately as projects; as Harris (2004) has said, 'surfaces on which we can display signs of belongings and difference' (Harris 2004).
 From this point of view, we refer to leisure activities focused on the beauty of the body as a project.
 The participants believe that changes made to the body are done by planning, like the plot of a play.
-The project happens in two forms: "disorder in defining a legitimate body."
+The project happens in two forms: "disorder in defining the values" and "disorder in defining a legitimate body."